Our K-5 Style Rain-Gutter & Downspout Installation Quality Standards Page

 See my Custom Sheet Metal Fabrication web pages for more examples of my creativity and problem solving skills.
 At the risk of vanity I seem to have very little competition through out the USA in this area of expertise.

-13. Better End-cap Options:
+14. Better End-cap Options:

-14. Better Caulk for Sealing the Gutters:
+15. Better Caulk for Sealing the Gutters:

-For rain-gutters long term water holding reliability of end-caps and corners are only as good as the caulk and fasteners used.
+For rain-gutters long term water holding reliability of the end-caps and corners are only as good as the caulk and fasteners used.
 In the old days the best way to seal gutters was to solder them together, since they did not have the advanced caulks we have today.
 Open flame right near the wood structure has proven to be a dangerous way to seal a gutter and does not work for painted sheet metal or even unpainted aluminum.
 It is now best to use caulk and rivets to seal even copper gutters.

 Because of the high cost and low demand for a better caulk from the other Gutter Contractors in this area I have to make a special trip to a window seal supplier called Pacific Putty to buy the best caulk they sell, which runs over 3X the cost used by most Gutter Contractors.
 It is called PRO-SEAL 34 out of Redmond WA (1 800 349-7325).
 This is a higher quality caulk than any of my competitors use, since it is so expensive and not sold at the local wholesale professional gutter parts suppliers.